casualreflections/casualreflections.github.io/_posts/2017-09-17-jvm-performance-tuning.md

 It is critical to enable heap dump on OOM error param of jvm in order to for the jvm to dump memory onto disk before killing itself and for you to have the ability to investigate what went wrong.
 For this two params need to be added `-XX:+HeapDumpOnOutOfMemoryError` and path of dump file generated `-XX:HeapDumpPath=[output heapdump path]`

-It is also important to have approprate gc logging enabled which can give insight into the potential issues that could be present in application.
+It is also important to have appropriate gc logging enabled which can give insight into the potential issues that could be present in application.

 Websites such as [gceasy](http://gceasy.io/) analyze log files and display in a graphical format and recommend potential issues with jvm heap.